grafana/phlare/docs/sources/operators-guide/configure-agent/language-support/ebpf.md

 weight: 30
 ---

+# eBPF

-# How to profiling your application using eBPF
+## How to profiling your application using eBPF

 eBPF is an emerging Linux kernel technology that allows for user-supplied programs to run inside of the kernel.
 This enables a bunch of interesting use cases, particularly efficient CPU profiling of the whole Linux system.